-A. The Trust and Enron are parties to that certain ISDA Master Agreement, dated as of December , 1999, and Total Return Swap Confirmation thereunder, dated as of December , 1999 (collectively, the ATotal Return Swap Agreement@).
+A. The Trust and Enron are parties to that certain ISDA Master Agreement, dated as of December 22 27, 1999, and Total Return Swap Confirmation thereunder, dated as of December 28 27, 1999 (collectively, the ATotal Return Swap Agreement@).
 Under the Total Return Swap Agreement, Enron is obligated to pay the Trust certain amounts on the payment dates provided therein.

-B. On or before the Effective Date, the Trust will pay (the APayment Amount@) to under that certain Facility Agreement dated as of December , 1999, and made between the Trust, the Lenders party thereto and (the AFacility Agreement@) for the purpose of discharging in full all payment obligations under the Facility Agreement and, as a result, discharging all obligations that may have given rise to a payment obligation under the Total Return Swap Agreement.
+B. On or before the Effective Date, the Trust will pay $75,000,778.13[$_______________] (the APayment Amount@) to Barclays Bank plc (ABarclays@) as the sole lender Canadian Imperial Bank of Commerce (ACIBC@) as the agent under that certain Facility Agreement dated as of December 28 27, 1999, and made between the Trust, the Lenders party thereto and Barclays, as Agent CIBC, as Agent and CIBC World Markets Corp., as arranger (the AFacility Agreement@) for the purpose of discharging in full all payment obligations under the Facility Agreement and, as a result, discharging all obligations that may have given rise to a payment obligation under the Total Return Swap Agreement.

 NOW, THEREFORE, to carry out their intent as expressed above and in consideration of the mutual covenants and benefits herein contained, the parties agree as follows:

 1. Termination.
 Upon the Effective Date, the Total Return Swap Agreement is hereby terminated and shall be void and of no further effect.
 No payment under the Total Return Swap Agreement is owed or is otherwise required.
-Payment to of the Payment Amount satisfies all obligations that may have given rise to a payment obligation under the Total Return Swap Agreement.
+Payment to Barclays CIBC of the Payment Amount satisfies all obligations that may have given rise to a payment obligation under the Total Return Swap Agreement.

 2. General.
 THIS AGREEMENT IS GOVERNED BY AND SHALL BE CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK (EXCLUDING ITS CONFLICT-OF-LAWS RULES).
 This Agreement may be executed in counterparts.